Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: Polarization assisted optical integrator

 The intensity of the $\hat{h}$ and $\hat{v}$ polarization components can be measured with a polarizing beam splitter.
 Moreover, in the present work, we are interested in measuring the whole transverse distribution using a bucket detector:

-If we choose the modulation function to be $f(x,y) = \text{acos}[g(x,y)]$, the quantity ${\cal T} = {\cal I}_{\hat{h}} - {\cal I}_{\hat{v}}$ gives the integral of $g(x,y)$:
+If we choose the modulation function to be $f(x,y) = \arccos[g(x,y)]$, the quantity ${\cal T} = {\cal I}_{\hat{h}} - {\cal I}_{\hat{v}}$ gives the integral of $g(x,y)$:

-In this section, we have shown how polarization can be used to convert phase modulations into amplitude modulations and how this can be used to implement optical integration.
-Notice that this is a fully classical approach, meaning that the spatial correlations between the SPDC photon pairs are not yet relevant.
+In this section, we demonstrated that polarization can serve to convert phase modulations into amplitude modulations, enabling optical integration in a manner analogous to that described in Ref. \cite{lemos14}.
+It should be noted that this is a fully classical approach, for which the spatial correlations between the SPDC photon pairs are not yet relevant.